 Biography:

-I am Maria Richards-Brown, a research assistant at University College London (UCL).
-After earning my BA in Experimental Psychology from the University of Oxford, I completed an MSc in Clinical Mental Health Sciences at UCL, where I joined Prof E Bramon’s pharmacogenetics study on antipsychotics.
-Fascinated by its potential to address issues like adverse drug reactions and discontinuation, I focused my MSc dissertation on patient perspectives.
-Now, as a research assistant, I have expanded this work by integrating both patient and clinician feedback on pharmacogenetic testing.
+Maria Richards-Brown, a research assistant at University College London (UCL).
+After earning her BA in Experimental Psychology from the University of Oxford, she completed MSc in Clinical Mental Health Sciences at UCL, where she joined Prof E Bramon’s pharmacogenetics study on antipsychotics.
+Fascinated by its potential to address issues like adverse drug reactions and discontinuation, she focused her MSc dissertation on patient perspectives.
+Now, as a research assistant, she expanded this work by integrating both patient and clinician feedback on pharmacogenetic testing.

 Title : Patient and clinician perspectives on pharmacogenetic testing for antipsychotics